opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Community Gardens**: Shared growing spaces with collaborative management
 - **Therapeutic Horticulture**: Growing for mental health and rehabilitation
 - **Extreme Environment Cultivation**: Growing in challenging environments (space, desert, etc.)
+- **Food Sovereignty Initiatives**: Supporting communities in developing self-sufficient food systems
+- **Agroecological Systems**: Integrating ecological principles into agricultural production

-These diverse use cases inform the protocol's requirements and ensure its broad applicability.
+These diverse use cases inform the protocol's requirements and ensure its broad applicability, with particular attention to use cases that promote sustainability, community empowerment, and economic justice.

 ### 4.3 Success Metrics